shadowofdoom/cursor-memory-bank/README.md

    npx cursor-memory-bank
    ```

+### Automatic Integration with Cursor

+This project provides two ways to integrate with Cursor's AI:

+#### 1. Project-Specific Rules (.cursorrules)

+The MCP server automatically creates a `.cursorrules` file in your project root that instructs Cursor's AI to:

+- Read all memory bank files at the start of each session
+- Update the memory bank files when significant changes are made
+- Respond to memory bank commands

+#### 2. Global Rules (Project Rules)

+The MCP server also creates a global rule file in the `.cursor/rules` directory that works with Cursor's Project Rules system:

+- Located at `.cursor/rules/memory-bank.mdc`
+- Automatically applies to all markdown files in your project
+- Provides the same memory bank functionality as the `.cursorrules` file
+- Works with Cursor's new Project Rules system

+To use global rules:

+1. Open Cursor Settings
+2. Navigate to General > Project Rules
+3. Verify that the "memory-bank" rule is enabled
+4. The rule will automatically apply to all markdown files in your project

+## Interoperability with Cline

+This MCP server is designed to work with both new and existing memory banks, including those created by Cline.
+Key features:

+- **Automatic Detection**: The server automatically detects if a Cline memory bank already exists in your project
+- **Seamless Integration**: If a Cline memory bank is found, the server will use it without modification
+- **Compatible Structure**: The memory bank structure is compatible with both Cursor and Cline
+- **Switch Between Assistants**: You can use both Cursor and Cline with the same memory bank, switching between them as needed

+This allows you to:
+1. Start a project with Cline and continue with Cursor
+2. Use Cursor for some tasks and Cline for others
+3. Collaborate with team members who prefer different assistants

+The memory bank files serve as a shared knowledge base that both assistants can read and update.

 ## Memory Bank Structure

 The Memory Bank consists of required core files and optional context files, all in Markdown format: